 |Learn more||See NordVPN Pricing||See Surfshark Pricing||See PIA Pricing|

 10. Install identity theft protection software

 Identity theft protection software can monitor your credit file, your financial information, and internet websites to detect the misuse of your data.
-There are many different software programs out there, including Aura, Norton LifeLock, Identity Guard, and ReliaShield that offer credit monitoring and identity theft protection services.
+There are many different software programs out there, including Aura, LifeLock, and Identity Guard, that offer credit monitoring and identity theft protection services.

 What is identity theft?

 Identity theft occurs when a criminal steals your personal information and fraudulently uses any aspect of your identity.
 Some common ways criminals misuse your personal information include:

 - Applying for a new credit card in your name.